biobankinguk/biobankinguk/docs/docs/dev/getting-started/index.md

 1. Install local Entity Framework tooling for .NET
    - `dotnet tool restore` anywhere inside the repo
 1. Run database migrations
-   - Change directory next to the `src` folder.
+   - Change directory to the root of the repository.
    - You need to specify the DbContext, and target the `Data` project, using the `Directory` project as the startup project.
    - `dotnet ef database update -c ApplicationDbContext -p lib/Data/Data.csproj -s app/Directory/Directory.csproj`
 1. Seed Reference Data